Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 No federal law currently requires panic buttons specifically for venue staff.
 However, several frameworks create strong compliance pressure.
 The OSHA General Duty Clause requires employers to provide a workplace free from recognized hazards — for venues with documented histories of patron-on-staff assaults, the absence of a response system creates measurable exposure.
 State-level emergency action plan requirements in California, New York, Florida, and other states increasingly reference staff notification systems as required components of annual plans.
 The fastest-moving pressure is from insurance: Lloyd's, AIG, and other commercial venue underwriters are incorporating staff safety technology into risk assessments.
 Venues with assault incident histories and no deployed system face premium adjustments.
 Venues with active systems and activation logs are receiving premium reductions.
 For most venue GMs, the question is not whether a system becomes required — it is whether their venue deploys before or after an incident makes the decision for them.

-Positive Proof's gunshot detection uses acoustic sensors calibrated to identify the specific signature of a gunshot — distinguishing it from crowd noise, amplified music, fireworks, and pyrotechnic effects.
-When a shot is detected, security staff receive an alert on their panic button devices and the operations coordinator receives a location-tagged notification within 2 seconds.
-The acoustic calibration accounts for high-ambient-noise environments: the system is configurable for event type — concert, sporting event, convention — so that scheduled pyrotechnics do not trigger false alerts.
-When a detection occurs, the alert includes location data so response is directed to the correct zone.
-For venue security directors whose previous experience with gunshot detection has included false positives at live events, the event-context configuration is the difference between a system that stays active and one that gets disabled after the third evacuation of the season.
+Positive Proof's gunshot detection uses dual-signal confirmation — it registers a gunshot only when an audible spike and an immediate air-pressure (barometric) change occur together.
+In a loud venue, that two-factor requirement is what separates a real gunshot from the impulsive sound-only events that fool sound-level systems — dropped equipment, slamming gates, audio feedback, balloon pops.
+When a shot is detected, security staff receive an alert on their panic button devices and the operations coordinator receives a location-tagged notification within 2 seconds, identifying the area where it was detected.
+For venue security directors whose previous experience with gunshot detection has included false alarms from loud event noise, the dual-signal requirement is the difference between a system that stays active and one that gets disabled after the third evacuation of the season.

-Positive Proof operates on a facility-deployed network — completely separate from commercial cellular, public Wi-Fi, and venue IT infrastructure.
-When staff at a sellout event activate a panic button device, the alert routes through the facility-deployed network and reaches the security coordinator within 2 seconds, regardless of cellular congestion.
+Positive Proof operates on a facility-deployed network that carries alerts across the venue — including the parking structures, back-of-house corridors, and peak-congestion areas where cellular-dependent systems fail.
+When staff at a sellout event activate a panic button device, the alert routes through the facility-deployed network and reaches the security coordinator within 2 seconds.
 During a capacity event, commercial cellular networks near a venue can operate at 300 to 500 percent normal load — standard LTE and 4G panic button systems experience alert delays, failed transmissions, and silent failures under these conditions.
 A staff member who presses her button and receives no confirmation has no way of knowing whether help is coming.
-The facility-deployed network is private that operates entirely independently of commercial cellular infrastructure.
-Event congestion, carrier outages, and network maintenance windows do not affect alert delivery.
+The facility-deployed network stays up when the public cellular network is saturated at peak capacity, so a sellout crowd does not bring it down.

 CISA (Cybersecurity and Infrastructure Security Agency) publishes 'Countering Violent Extremism at Soft Targets and Crowded Places,' which specifically identifies mass gathering venues — stadiums, arenas, convention centers, and outdoor event venues — as soft target environments requiring layered security.
 CISA recommendations include real-time communication systems that allow staff to immediately alert security, layered detection capabilities covering perimeter and interior, trained staff with defined response protocols, and documented emergency action plans exercised annually.
 CISA also publishes the Soft Targets and Crowded Places resource library with venue-specific planning guides.
 For NFL, NBA, and NCAA Division I venues, league security playbooks increasingly reference gunshot detection and staff duress alert systems as required or recommended infrastructure.
 For venue security directors, CISA guidance carries weight in board presentations, insurance conversations, and RFP specifications — it is the authoritative external sourcing that moves capital expenditure decisions.